Navigating The New FCC Rules On Consent Revocation: A Comprehensive Guide For Consumer Outreach

 — Puja J. Amin, Partner, Troutman Amin LLP

-What Are The New TCPA Consent Rules?
+What Are the New TCPA Consent Rules?

 These rules change a number of things and should be considered carefully with your counsel on how they impact your organization as a whole.